Kiranjith83/SA/SA.md

   - Example, Streaming record from producers reaches Kinesis Stream, and Kinesis Fire hose can be a consumer, who does SQL query and stores data in ElasticSearch/S3.
 - Charge for every million payload poll.
   - Payload poll is 25KB of data.
+## Kinesis Analytics
+- Amazon Kinesis Data Analytics is the easiest way to transform and analyze streaming data in real time with Apache Flink.

 ## RedShift
 - OLAP (Online Analytics processing).